Kennedy half dollar: Temporary halt in striking for circulation

 Kennedy half dollars continued to be struck through the remainder of the twentieth century, and mintage numbers remained relatively steady in both the Philadelphia and Denver mints until 1987, a year in which no half dollars were struck for circulation; the Treasury had accumulated a two-year supply of the pieces, making further production unnecessary.
 Demand for half dollars dropped, and casinos (where they were commonly used) increasingly began producing fifty cent chips to use in place of the coins.
 With mintage numbers remaining low, beginning in 2002, the Kennedy half dollar ceased to be struck for general circulation.
 Rolls and bags of the current year's pieces could still be purchased from the Mint, at a premium above face value.
 Kennedy half dollars began to be produced for general circulation again in 2021.

+2014 50th Anniversary Issues

 In January 2014, a private firm on behalf of the Mint, began surveying customers on possible options for a special issue in commemoration of the 50th anniversary of the Kennedy half dollar.
 In June, the Mint announced plans to issue seven special 2014 Kennedy halves in commemoration of the series' fiftieth anniversary: two in clad, from Philadelphia and Denver, four in silver from Philadelphia, Denver, San Francisco, and the West Point Mint, and one in .9999 gold, from West Point.
 The clad and silver versions bear the normal date; the gold coin has the double date 1964–2014.
 All have higher relief than the usual issues.
 The gold coins were released in conjunction with the American Numismatic Association convention in Rosemont, Illinois, on August 5, 2014.